junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Sorry," Dean says apologetically, then recognizes him, "It's you.
 The Coffee Guy."

-The guy raises his eyebrows, the same recognition dawns on him, a tight joy showing, "You're the one from the Central Park," then the raised tips of his lips quickly drop, "I'm sorry, if you're here, did you also get sent back by the Angels?
+The guy raises his eyebrows, the same recognition dawns on him, a tight joy showing, "You're the one from the Central Park," then the raised tip of his lips quickly drops, "I'm sorry, if you're here, did you also get sent back by the Angels?
 River told me a little bit, but I got no idea..."

 "No," Dean answers immediately, thinking about Cas's wings, but then the cellar, "Yes.
 Sorry, yes and no. It's a bit confusing."

 "Rory Williams, also confused."
 The man holds out a hand.

 "Dean Winchester."
-Dean shakes his hand, then realizing, "So you're Rory.
-Amy tells me all about you."
+Dean shakes his hand, "Amy told me all about you."

 Rory's jaw immediately tightens, "Amy is here too?
 Where is she?
 Is she safe?"